How To Feel Less Overwhelmed As a Parent with ADHD

 As a parent, it’s important that you do the same for you.

-Another key takeaway I learned from Amy is the power of checking in with yourself in the morning and adjusting your expectations for yourself accordingly.
-Amy shared that she has moms in her community do this to help them find their daily rhythm.
+Another key takeaway is the power of checking in with yourself in the morning and adjusting your expectations for yourself accordingly.
+One way to do this is to find your daily rhythm.

 If you have a day where you wake up and you can tell that your ADHD symptoms are more challenging and it’s a low energy day, it might be time to adjust your schedule, to-do list and expectations for yourself.